jladan/nAnjs/README.md

+**No longer being worked on.
+Please see [nAnts](https://github.com/jladan/nAnts/) for the newer typescript-based version**

 # Introduction

-nAnjs is a library providing the tools for numerical analysis in the browser 100% clientside.
+nAnjs was meant to be a library providing the tools for numerical analysis in the browser 100% clientside.
+I decided to convert the library to typescript, and provide separately compiled javascript libraries.
+Please see [nAnts](https://github.com/jladan/nAnts/) for the newer typescript-based version.

 The primary goal is to perform accurate and efficient mathematical simulations in the browser, without requiring any additional libraries.
 This is not a large-scale numerical analysis library, so don't expect to use it for large, high-dimensional problems.

 # Features